 Private equity firms also act as employers and fiscal agents for family caregivers.
-Aveanna Healthcare is one of the eligible Financial Management Service providers in California's Self-Determination Program (SDP),68 meaning families contract with Aveanna to serve as the employer of record of the caregivers and handle payment for the services chosen by the family.
-Aveanna helps find, vet, and pay these caregivers as well as handle the overall budget and payment for other providers,69 in exchange for a monthly fee paid by the families.70 One commenter in a support group for families enrolled in the program observed in a now removed post that:
+Aveanna Healthcare is one of the eligible Financial Management Service providers in California's Self-Determination Program (SDP),70 meaning families contract with Aveanna to serve as the employer of record of the caregivers and handle payment for the services chosen by the family.
+Aveanna helps find, vet, and pay these caregivers as well as handle the overall budget and payment for other providers,71 in exchange for a monthly fee paid by the families.72 One commenter in a support group for families enrolled in the program observed in a now removed post that:

 Now an equine therapy/PT/OT program (NCEFT) would like to participate in the SDP program but they've had so much trouble getting payment over the past two years they've had to put a total moratorium on accepting third party payment, so SDP families are losing this resource.
-(Aveanna got really behind and little companies don't have time/staff to chase down payments)...SDP individuals simply won't be able to access needed services from small organizations who need payment within 10 days.71 (emphasis added)
+(Aveanna got really behind and little companies don't have time/staff to chase down payments)...SDP individuals simply won't be able to access needed services from small organizations who need payment within 10 days.73

 Aveanna essentially acts as a gatekeeper that can exert concentrated market pressure on other service providers within the state because of its role as a payment facilitator as well as because of its size.
 This especially damages smaller organizations that cannot handle the cash flow interruptions and delays caused by these larger third-party payment organizations.

-In New York, private equity-owned Public Partnerships LLC was just awarded the contract to become the sole fiscal intermediary for the state's nine billion dollar self-directed Consumer Directed Personal Assistance Program, or CDPAP.72 The contract was granted over the objections of disability rights and provider advocates,73 with significant procurement irregularities, and despite pending litigation against Public Partnerships by home care workers alleging wage theft related to overtime pay in another state.74 Ironically, Governor Hochul claims to have made the changes to address evidence of waste in the program.
-Weaving private equity further into the system is unlikely to root out these problems and has turned a client and family self-determination approach into yet another site of corporate control and widespread worker abuse.75
+In New York, private equity-owned Public Partnerships LLC was just awarded the contract to become the sole fiscal intermediary for the state's nine billion dollar self-directed Consumer Directed Personal Assistance Program, or CDPAP.74 The contract was granted over the objections of disability rights and provider advocates,75 with significant procurement irregularities, and despite pending litigation against Public Partnerships by home care workers alleging wage theft related to overtime pay in another state.76 Ironically, Governor Hochul claims to have made the changes to address evidence of waste in the program.
+Weaving private equity further into the system is unlikely to root out these problems and has turned a client and family self-determination approach into yet another site of corporate control and widespread worker abuse.77

 In Colorado and Arizona, Aveanna serves as the employer of record for the caregivers families work with.
-Team Select Home care offers family caregiver programs in six states.76 Team Services Group-not related to Team Select-supports over 100 different HCBS programs in 29 states through software for both providers and clients.
-It has also acquired 12 different home care agencies,77 including Circle of Life and Soaring Eagle,78 which serves the Indigenous community in six states, and Hmong Home Health Care, which focuses on the Hmong community in Minnesota.79 In total, Team Services has over 80,000 caregivers and services 60,000 clients, making it one of the larger private equity-owned HCBS providers, though its footprint is even more opaque than several of its private equity counterparts since so much of this reach is through their self-directed services business.
-In this way, private equity has inserted itself into the entire workflow of HCBS, shaping care through a myriad of decisions that remain hidden from clients and their families, direct care workers, and community-based and other independent providers.
+Team Select Home care offers family caregiver programs in six states.78 Team Services Group - not related to Team Select-supports over 100 different HCBS programs in 29 states through software for both providers and clients.
+It has also acquired 12 different home care agencies,79 including Circle of Life and Soaring Eagle,80 which serves the Indigenous community in six states, and Hmong Home Health Care, which focuses on the Hmong community in Minnesota.81 In total, Team Services has over 80,000 caregivers and services 60,000 clients, making it one of the larger private equity-owned HCBS providers, though its footprint is even more opaque than several of its private equity counterparts since so much of this reach is through their self-directed services business.

-IV.
-Why private equity has a growing interest in care
+4: Why private equity has a growing interest in care

-Seismic shifts, fragmentation, and racially structured labor markets
+4.1: Seismic shifts, fragmentation, and racially structured labor markets